storeon/storeon/README.md

 ## Components

-For functional components, `useStoreon` hook will be the best option:
+For functional components, the `useStoreon` hook will be the best option:

 ```js
 import { useStoreon } from 'storeon/react' // Use 'storeon/preact' for Preact